What is a charge-off?

 If possible, make arrangements to pay the charge-off on the condition that it is removed from your credit report entirely.
-This is typically easier if it’s new and you are dealing with the creditor’s in-house collection team.
+This is typically easier if it’s new and you are dealing with the credit card issuer or creditor’s in-house collection team.

 To Qualify for a Home Loan

 It is fairly common practice in the mortgage industry to require that all outstanding debt be cleared before a loan can be approved.
 This includes late payments, judgments, liens, and charge-offs as well.

 If the charge-off is old, you may be able to negotiate a partial payment to get the debt settled.
 However, always verify with the lender if a partial payment is enough to satisfy their lending requirements.